JoseFilipeFerreira/thonkbar/README.md

 Where:
 #### \<command\>

-Is a command in the PATH that outputs a suported block format.
+Can be either a command in the `PATH` or a command in `~/.config/thonkbar/scripts` (when prepended with `scripts/` that outputs a suported block format.

 Commands used can output up to 3 lines:
  - text on the block